 Asthma may resemble other respiratory problems such as emphysema, bronchitis, and lower respiratory infections.
 It is underdiagnosed--many people with the disease do not know they have it.
 Sometimes the only symptom is a chronic cough, especially at night, chest tightness, noisy breathing, or wheezing.
 Some people think they have recurrent bronchitis, since respiratory infections usually settle in the chest in a person predisposed to asthma.

 The basic cause of the lung abnormality in asthma is not yet known, although healthcare professionals have established that it is a special type of inflammation of the airway that leads to:

 - Swelling in the airways

-It is important to know that asthma is not caused by emotional factors—as commonly believed years ago.
-Emotional anxiety and nervous stress can cause fatigue, which may affect the immune system and increase asthma symptoms, or aggravate an attack.
-However, these reactions are considered to be more of an effect than a cause.
+It is important to know that asthma is not caused by emotional factors as commonly believed years ago.
+Emotional anxiety and nervous stress can, however, directly affect your immune and respiratory systems and increase asthma symptoms or aggravate an attack.
+These reactions are considered to be more of an effect than a cause.